Olise continues goalscoring form, Ejaria bags assist as Reading succumb to Norwich City | Goal.com

 Reading found themselves on the backfoot when Norwich City opened the scoring as early as the 11th minute of the game through Emiliano Buendia.

-Olise then brought his side back to contention in the encounter when he levelled proceedings three minutes later after a fine combination with his compatriot Ejaria.
+Olise then brought his side back into contention in the encounter when he levelled proceedings three minutes later after a fine combination with his compatriot Ejaria.

 Olise and Ejaria featured for the duration of the game while Nigeria international Sone Aluko was replaced in the 59th minute by Sam Baldock.